Climate change and gender: Patriarchy and climate change science and policy

 Some feminist scholars hold that the debate on climate change is not only dominated by men but also primarily shaped in 'masculine' principles, which limits discussions about climate change to a perspective that focuses on technical solutions, and accounts for the inability to adapt to and mitigate climate change points out the impact of spatial practices that manifest power relations and marginalise women.
 The often-hidden subjectivity and power relations that actually condition climate change policy and science, lead to a phenomenon which Tuana terms 'epistemic injustice'.

 Similarly, MacGregor criticizes the scientific discourse from a less quantitative perspective but focusses on discursive aspects.
 She attests that by framing climate change as an issue of 'hard' natural scientific conduct and natural security, it is kept within the traditional domains of hegemonic masculinity.

 Seager maintains that the 2 °C aim, which is a reoccurring topic in the climate change debate, is not, as often assumed, a safe goal for all people on the planet.
 Rather it will ensure the stability of a patriarchal capitalism and subsequently the continuity of power for those who are powerful today.

-Individual action by women
+Individual action by Individuals Varying in Gender

 Women can play a role in climate change response and can often help at the local level, which can inform specific aspects of climate change policy.
 Women contribute their local knowledge of leadership, sustainable resource management, and how to incorporate sustainability into both the household and community.
 This also demonstrates how women play a vital role in natural resource management.

 Additionally, evidence demonstrates communities are better prepared for natural disasters when women play a pivotal role in the early warning systems and reconstructions.
 A 2000 study in South Asia demonstrated that women were crucial in hazard preparation and rebuilding/managing communities after a disaster, as well as ensuring food security and safety for specific groups of people.